S4CH/s4ch.github.io/content/blog/bucket-allocators.md

 draft: false
 ---

 Hi, kernel and sec enthusiasts!
 It's been a while since my last post(2022), but I've got something juicy for you today.
 We're going to look at a fascinating new proposal for beefing up the Linux kernel's defenses against those pesky use-after-free (UAF) vulnerabilities.
-Grab your favorite caffeinated beverage(Try Amul Kool once, Thank me later), because we're about to get our hands dirty with some kernel internals!
+Grab your favorite beverage or drink(Try Amul Kool once, Thank me later), because we're about to get our hands dirty with some kernel internals!

 ## The Persistent Threat of UAF Vulnerabilities